GameJs/gamejs/docs/how-to-get-something-on-the-screen-and-move-it.md

 Updating a sprite's position & appeareance
 ---------------------------------------------
 A simple example for an `update()` method would be, that the monster just moves a certain amount in the direction we created at instantiation (stored in `Monster.directionVector`).
-What we do is we update the position of `this.rect` by adding the amount we moved (`movementDelta') to it:
+What we do is we update the position of `this.rect` by adding the amount we moved (`movementDelta`) to it:

     var $v = require('gamejs/utils/vectors');
     Monster.prototype.update = function(msDuration) {